pvanderwal/ETSD-Time-Series-Database/README.md

 Auto-Scaling is set for the entire block on a stream by stream basis and will automatically select the scaling needed to store the maximum power level that occurs during that block.
 <pre>
 no scaling can handle 0 - ~6.5kW (240V @ ~27A)  zero storage error
-2x scaling can handle 13.1kW (240V @ ~54.5A)    up to 1 watt second error per interval`
-4x scaling can handle 26.2kW (240V @ ~109A)     up to 2 watt second error per interval
-8x scaling can handle 52kW (240V @ ~218 amps)   up to 4 watt second error per interval
+2x scaling can handle 13.1kW (240V @ ~54.5A)    up to 1 watt second error per interval, corrected on next block 4x scaling can handle 26.2kW (240V @ ~109A)     up to 2 watt second error per interval, corrected on next block 8x scaling can handle 52kW (240V @ ~218 amps)   up to 4 watt second error per interval, corrected on next block
 </pre>